lord63/awesome-python-decorator/README.md

 `property()`, indicating an abstract property.
 - [@asyncio.coroutine](https://docs.python.org/3.5/library/asyncio-task.html#asyncio.coroutine) Decorator to mark
 generator-based coroutines.
 New in version 3.4.
+- [@atexit.register](https://docs.python.org/2.7/library/atexit.html#atexit.register) Register func as a function to be executed at termination.
 - [@classmethod](https://docs.python.org/3.5/library/functions.html#classmethod) Return a class method for function.
 - [@contextlib.contextmanager](https://docs.python.org/3.5/library/contextlib.html#contextlib.contextmanager) Define a
 factory function for with statement context managers, without needing to create a class or separate `__enter__()` and